julian10m/julian10m.github.io/teaching.md

 ## TCP/IP Networking

+I am teaching this course with [Pascal Mérindol](http://www-r2.u-strasbg.fr/~merindol/).

 > Material coming soon

 ## Algorithmique et Programmation C

+I am teaching this course with [Quentin Bramas](www.bramas.fr).

-I mainly helped students with their doubts and solving exercises.
+My work consisted in helping students with their doubts when solving exercises.
 The content of the course can be found [here](https://bramas.github.io/teaching/).